 Interviewee

 But now it's hard to get her to take the headphones off.
 She wants to walk all the time.
 So I don't know.
-If it's, you know, she's, she's

-Interviewer

-Yeah.

-Interviewee

-always listening to something like she wants to listen to music or videos, or she'll take them off for school.
+If it's, you know, she's, she's always listening to something like she wants to listen to music or videos, or she'll take them off for school.
 She'll take them off when she's not.
 When she's expected to focus.

 Interviewer